brainboxdotcc/DPP/docpages/Z_04_EXAMPLE.md

 \page components Using component interactions

 Discord's newest features support sending buttons alongside messages, which when clicked by the user trigger an interaction which is routed by
 D++ as an on_button_click event.
-To make use of this, use code like the example below.
+To make use of this, use code as in this example.

 \note	Please be aware that this feature is currently in a **closed beta**.
 There is no way to get access to this at present to test this or
 	see buttons in your bot.
 When this is released, this functionality of the library will work as expected.